vadimgierko/issue-tracker/README.md

 - [ ] is current license in Footer (borrowed from teplate) accurate for this project?
 - [ ] maybe control resetting the state via App component?
+- [ ] add bootstrap alerts for user, not the alerts which are blocking the browser
+- [ ] add cancel buttons

 - enable
   - auto adding date of opening an issue